QingrunZhangLab/cLD/README.md

 We use the software plink: plink="/path_to_plink/plink".
 The code is 'Data source and quality control.sh'

 ### Go and KEGG pathway analysis
-Using ‘clusterProfiler’ R package, the code is 'Go and KEGG pathway analysis.R'
+Using ‘clusterProfiler’ R package, the code is 'Go and KEGG pathway **'analysis.R'**